Understanding HOA rules: Types, enforcement and more

 • Special Resolutions – These resolutions address specific policies, particular violations, and exemptions.

-• General Resolutions – Resolutions that address board decisions regarding routine procedures like budget and contract approvals.
+• General Resolutions – Resolutions that address board decisions regarding routine procedures like HOA budget and contract approvals.

 While it is essential to create new rules, it’s also smart to revisit old rules and regulations to make sure that they still serve their intended purpose and still apply today.
 Your community is constantly evolving, and part of the board’s responsibility is to make sure that the rules continue to meet the needs of the community.
 Sometimes state laws will change the community’s need for specific rules, or an emergency will spur the need for a regulation to be implemented.
 It is best to revisit your rules and regulations annually to review that they are still relevant and not outdated.
 Board rules may be added to, amended, or repealed at any time by the board of directors.

-Communicate changes to HOA regulations
+Communicate any changes

 When establishing new regulations for your community, be clear and concise when communicating with residents.
 Educating residents is key to getting them to comply and follow the new rules.